 Ranked among the most famous festivals in Tokyo as well as one of the three largest – the Sendai Tanabata Festival celebrates the colorful Shogun culture.
 Reminiscent of the Edo Period (1603 – 1867) visitors enjoy stepping back in time as they observe intricate floats and extravagant parades for two full days.

 Fires light the night sky on the Daimonji Mountain in Nyoigatake near Kyoto.
 The fires are lit at 8pm and remain flaming for 30 minutes.
 Torches and bonfires serve as a form of prayer for the Okuribi people.
-Blazing bonfires are best viewed from the Banks of Kamogawa River or in front of Doshisha University during this two-day festival.
+Blazing bonfires are best viewed from the banks of Kamogawa River or in front of Doshisha University during this festival.

 Observers stand in awe as 10,000 fireworks shoot off into the night sky above Japan's largest lake, Lake Biwa in Shiga.
 Launched from Otsu Port, this night-long festival is a treat for the eyes in addition to being one of the largest and grandest firework shows in all of Asia.
 This is one of three major festivals in the stunning, natural area.